 While efforts to promote locally made rice is being made by the government, the move has however led to shortages and skyrocketing inflation of rice.
 This is because no adequate resources have been made available to farmers to achieve the aim.
 A viral report some time ago revealed that Nigeria’s minimum wage of N18,000 could no longer buy a bag of rice which has sky-rocketed to N25,000 a bag.

 This shortage and inflation have given more room for rice trafficking, which explains how plastic rice came into the country in the first place.

 Call it business propaganda but it is worth it to be cautious of what we ingest.

 Here are the 6 ways that can help you know when you are eating the real thing and when you are not:

 1. Fire Test:

 As the name implies, the fake rice is ‘plastic’.
-Burn a few grains and if they are inflammable and smells like plastic, that’s a proof your rice is not the natural one.
+Burn a few grains and if they are inflammable, that’s a proof your rice is not the natural one.

-Add water to a glass containing some grains and stir, if they all settle underneath the water, the rice is real; but if it floats, it is plastic.
+Add water to a glass containing some grains and stir, if they all settle underneath the water, the rice is real; but if it floats, it is unsafe for consumption.

 3. Granulation Test:

 Granulated rice grains should give you a somewhat white color.
 Yellow discoloration indicates otherwise.